10 Simple Strategies for Decluttering That Actually Work –

 7. Delegated Decluttering

-My friend, Kimberly, just went through after her mom passed away last year.
+My friend, Kimberly, just went through this after her mom passed away last year.

 Her mom had lived in her house for 45 years – and lived there alone the last 15 years.